 View Alexandria pagesThe Virginia layer should route by market pressure, service mix, and buyer expectations instead of repeating the city pages.

-Use the state page for routing
+Use the state page for the broader offer

-Use city hubs for local framing
+Use city hubs for local trust

-Use city-service pages for the money terms
+Use city-level service pages for the money terms

-That is where the web design and SEO pages should do the heavy commercial work for each market.
+That is where the main web design and SEO pages should explain the offer clearly enough to turn interest into an enquiry.

 Use industry pages selectively